Remote Alaska Airport Runways

 3 – Dutch Harbor (Unalaska), Alaska Airport

 Anyone who has ever worked hard in the commercial fishing industry, has likely been to Dutch Harbor (aka ‘the rock’) a time or two.
 The runway itself measures roughly 4,100 by 100 feet.
 Talk about a tight squeeze.
 Oh yeah, and when the wind is blowing – YIKES!
 Hang on tight!
+This Alaska Airport will make you cringe.

 4 – Ketchikan, Alaska Airport